pearlxcore/Shopee-Autobuy-Bot/README.md

 ## ShopeeAutobuyBot

-Shopee Autobuy Bot is an automation program for Shopee website.
+Shopee Autobuy Bot is an automation program for Shopee (Malaysia) website.
 It uses [Selenium Framework](https://www.selenium.dev/) for the automation process.

 I decided to make this project open source.